 FILING AND SERVICE OF BRIEFS SERVING AND FILING BRIEFS

 Time for Serving and Filing Briefs Time to Serve and File a Brief; Where Filed.
-The appellant shall serve and file appellant's a brief within 40 days after the date on which the transcript is filed but, if no transcript is ordered, within 40 days after the notice of appeal is filed.
-The appellee shall serve and file appellee's a brief within 30 days after service of the brief of the appellant the appellant's brief is served.
+The appellant shall must serve and file appellant's a brief within 40 days after the date on which the transcript is filed but, if no transcript is ordered, within 40 days after the notice of appeal is filed.
+The appellee shall must serve and file appellee's a brief within 30 days after service of the brief of the appellant the appellant's brief is served.
 The appellant may serve and file a reply brief within 14 days after service of the brief of the appellee appellee's brief; however, if there is less than 14 days before oral argument the reply brief must be filed at least 3 days before argument.
-All briefs must be filed with the clerk of the supreme court.
+All briefs must be filed with the supreme court clerk of the supreme court.